mesosphere/dcos-commons/docs/pages/operations-guide.md

     1. The Scheduler idles until it receives an RPC from Mesos notifying it of a task status change, it receives an RPC from an end user against one of its HTTP APIs, or until it is killed by Marathon as the result of a configuration change.

 ### Reconfiguration

-This is the flow for reconfiguring a running service:

 #### Steps handled by the DC/OS cluster